MDD4REST/mdd4rest-annotator/README.md

 $ python standalone.py
 ```

-Note: for run server via apache see [brat documentation](https://brat.nlplab.org/installation.html)
+Note: for run server via Apache, [brat documentation](https://brat.nlplab.org/installation.html)

 ## ☑ Roadmap
 If you want to see a new feature feel free to create a new Issue.
-Here are some features which are either under way or planned:
+Here are some features which are either underway or planned:

 - [ ] [Auto-Annotation](https://github.com/IcelyFramework/icely-annotator/issues/1)